burtlo/topics-in-ruby/section_01.md

 "these words are important".capitalize(true) # => "These Words Are Important"
 ```

-Though this implementation gets the job done, the new parameter does not clearly state it's purpose to others reading the code.
+Though this implementation gets the job done, the new parameter does not clearly
+state it's purpose to those reading the code.
+This would be clearer:

 ```ruby
 "these words are important".capitalize(:all_words => true) # => "These Words Are Important"